Now You See It (It: Welcome to Derry): Writing

 For the sequence in the plane, Chris Chalk said that Dick Hallorann thought he could "control" the situation, "There's a calm, because he knows it's in the psychic realm and nothing can hurt him".
 For the sequence, Chalk based it on real-world people pushing psychic barriers through herbalism and witchcraft across different cultures, although he did not seek a film for inspiration since any other fictional depictions would be "just another person guessing".

 Regarding the ending, co-showrunner Brad Caleb Kane wanted to raise the question over whether Pennywise was in the photograph, "Is that Pennywise at the end of 103?
 I don't know.
 We think it is... as you can tell by the end of the first episode, we tried to pull the rug out from underneath the audience.
 So right away, you feel like, no matter who I'm rooting for, nobody is safe in this show, and nothing is as it seems, and anything can happen".

 Filming

 The cemetery sequence took around one week to film, due to the night setting required.
 Amanda Christine said that despite filming past midnight, "it was fun.
 It was really fun.
 We were just silly because, I mean, we were kids and literally were [working] off of no sleep.
 So we were just running around doing whatever in the graveyard for real".
 Blake Cameron James added, "Of course, the ground wasn't cracking in front of us, so we just had to move our bikes back and forth.
 It was kind of crazy; I wondered how they were going to make it look".

 Reception

 Viewers

 In the original American broadcast, "Now You See It" was seen by an estimated 0.279 million household viewers with a 0.09 in the 18–49 demographics.
 This means that 0.09 percent of all households with televisions watched the episode.
+This was a 80% increase in viewership from the previous episode, which was seen by an estimated 0.155 million household viewers with a 0.03 in the 18–49 demographics.